KatyHerrick/modern-react-with-redux/widgets/README.md

 ## Widgets
 A gallery of 4 widgets to demonstrate functional components with React hooks.
 - The Search widget uses the open Wikipedia API.
+- The Translate widget uses the paid Google Translate API.
 Styled with SemanticUI.

+To run this project, one must replace the API_KEY in `src/components/Convert.js` with an api key from the Google Translate API for [Google Developers](http://console.developers.google.com/).

 ## Screenshots